-- Prevents the attainment gap between the child and his peers from widening. - Closes the attainment gap between the child and his peers. - · Betters the child's previous rate of progress. - · Ensures access to the full curriculum. - Demonstrates an improvement in self-help, social or personal skills. - Demonstrates improvements in the child's behaviour.
+- Prevents the attainment gap between the child and their peers from widening. - Closes the attainment gap between the child and their peers. - Betters the child's previous rate of progress. - Ensures access to the full curriculum. - Demonstrates an improvement in self-help, social or personal skills. - Demonstrates improvements in the child's behaviour.